thatjpk/guaran-tee/README.md

 for `tee` and we'd find:

 > If a write to any successfully opened file operand fails, writes to other successfully opened file operands and standard output shall continue, but the exit status shall be non-zero.

+Testing this on the GNU implementation of `tee` verifies this:

+    $ touch file.txt
+    $ chmod 000 file.txt
+    $ echo test | tee file.txt
+    tee: file.txt: Permission denied
+    test
+    $

+The "test" made it to stdout but not into the file.

 So `tee` will let us know via exit status, but will merrily forward stuff to stdout while writes to the file fail.
 For lots of usecases, that's probably fine, but in our's we just deleted a bunch of stuff without getting a copy in